Gregwar/ImageBundle/README.md

     mkdir web/cache
     chmod 777 web/cache

-You can also disable the exception thrown if the given file does not exist:
+You can also enable the exception thrown if the given file does not exist:

     gregwar_image:
-        throw_exception: false
+        throw_exception: true

+If you don't throw an exception, you can set the `fallback_image`, to set the image that should be rendered in this case:

+    gregwar_image:
+        fallback_image: /path/to/your/fallback.jpg

 Usage
 =====